Can I Change My Home Insurance Policy in the Middle of the Year?

 Homeowners should review their home insurance policies at least once every three years.
 When looking over your plan, it's a great idea to compare coverage options specific to your area.
 If you find cheaper rates, it isn't always a better policy - you may need an expert to evaluate the coverage differences.

 How Do I Change Homeowners Insurance Companies?

 Once you've found a new homeowners insurance company, changing is a seamless process.
 Follow these steps to avoid any heartache and headaches that come with gaps in coverage.

 - Step 1 – Fill out an application for the new insurance policy.
-After getting back your rates, you can compare coverage options to the market and what is in your current policy (see Step 2).
+After getting back your rates, you can compare coverage options to the market and what is in your current plan -- see Step 2.

-- Step 2 – Review your current homeowners insurance policy: You want to check your coverage and make sure the policy you’re changing to isn't just sacrificing coverage for price (unless you are looking for a more slimmed down coverage option).
+- Step 2 – Review your current homeowners insurance policy: you want to check your coverage and make sure the plan you're changing to isn't just sacrificing coverage for the lower price -- unless you are looking for a more slimmed-down coverage option.

-- Step 3 – Contact your current homeowners insurance company: You’ll need to inform them when you’d like your policy to end.
+- Step 3 – Contact your current homeowners insurance company: You'll need to inform them when you'd like your policy to end.
 How a provider accepts notification can vary.
-Some prefer it in writing, others prefer it to happen over the phone.
-Either way, it’s usually a simple statement that says, “I would like to terminate my coverage on (Date)."
+Some prefer it in writing.
+Others prefer it to happen over the phone.
+Either way, it's usually a simple statement that says, "I would like to terminate my coverage on [Cancel Date]."